semanticarts/gist/docs/gistStyleGuide.md

 - Lower case
 - Normalized to natural language standards.
 E.g., hyphens inserted, acronyms in all caps, proper nouns capitalized, etc.
 - Examples: *has unit of measure*, *has SSN*, *unit symbol Unicode*
+- In some cases the label may deviate lexically from the local name.
+For example, the predicate `gist:isGeoContainedIn` uses a shortened form of "geographically" for conciseness.
+The `skos:prefLabel` uses the fully spelled out word: "is geographically contained in."

+### Valid Exceptions

+Occasionally there is a valid reason to deviate from the label format conventions.
+Since this will fail the SHACL validation constraints applied to `skos:prefLabel`s during the ontology build and release process, add the predicate to the `gistValidationAnnotations.ttl` file so that label validation will be skipped.

 ### gist Definition of Title Case